 - 2 cloves garlic

-- 2 bay leaves
+- 1 bay leaf

-Gather all the ingredients.
+- Gather all the ingredients.

-- Cut celery into 2” pieces and smash them with the flat side of knife.
-Peel garlic and smash it with the knife as well.
+- Cut celery into 2” (5 cm) pieces and smash them with the flat side of the knife.